olejorga/otto-throttle/README.md

 # Otto-throttle
-A basic auto-throttle for X-Plane 11, written with love in lua <3
+A basic auto-throttle for X-Plane 11, written with love in Lua <3

 Tired of manually adjusting your throttle in cruise when all you want to do is make a cup of coffee?
 Afraid something might go wrong while you´re gone?
 Don´t worry!
 Otto is here to take care of you.